Exercise normal safety precautions in Chile. Use common sense. Look out for suspicious behaviour.

 Embassy or Consulate of Chile for up-to-date information.

-If you are travelling to Chile through the United States, or if you are transiting Honolulu or another US point of entry, you must also meet US entry/transit requirements.
+If you're travelling to Chile through the United States, or transiting Honolulu or another US point of entry, you must also meet US entry/transit requirements.
 Check visa requirements with a

 US Embassy or Consulate well in advance of travel.